aditya-mad/union-encrypt/README.md

 ### Encrypt<a name="encrypt"></a>

-1. Select option 1 for encryption.
+1. Ensure the text/message is written in the `text_input` file.
-2. Provide a name for the image (without an extension).
+2. Select option 1 for encryption.
-3. Ensure the text/message is written in the `text_input` file.
+3. Provide a name for the image (without an extension).
-4. Run the encryption process.
+4. You'll have an image with the name you provided in the same directory

 ### Decrypt<a name="decrypt"></a>

 1. Select option 2 for decryption.
 2. Place the image in the same folder.
-3. Enter the name of the image with the extension.
+3. Enter the name of the image with the extension (only valid encrypted image).
-4. Run the decryption process.
+4. You'll get the decoded text/message in the `text_output` file.

 Feel free to explore Union Encrypt and safeguard your messages with this image encoding tool.
 If you encounter any issues or have suggestions for improvements, please don't hesitate to reach out.